kafka-ops/julie/docs/futures/use-of-custom-config-plans.rst

 Defining the your plans
 -----------

-As an operator of the Kafka Topology Builder you can define a set of custom plans, this would be a file that look like this:
+As an operator of Julie Ops you can define a set of custom plans, this would be a file that look like this:

 .. code-block:: YAML